Written by: Carolyn Dunford

-I was the first person in Kruger National Parks’ Orpen gate at 6am one Friday.
+I was the first person in the Kruger National Parks Orpen gate at 6am one Friday.
 Living so close to the gate means I can spend a couple of hours in the park before work and this particular day turned out to be a very special morning drive.

-I had been on the road for about half an hour when I noticed some cars crawling towards me – always an good indication that there is wildlife nearby.
+I had been on the road for about half an hour when I noticed some cars crawling towards me – always a good indication that there is wildlife nearby.

 And there they were, two huge male lions.